openmina/mina-frontend/MetricsTracing.md

 ### Connections

+Connections made across the P2P network have to be encrypted and decrypted.
+We want to see whether these processes have been completed, and if not, to see which connections failed to do so.

-A list of connections to other peers in the Mina P2P network.
+For this purpose, we’ve created a list of connections to other peers in the Mina P2P network.

 ![4-2-0-Connection](https://user-images.githubusercontent.com/1679939/220934557-1dfa42d2-9517-4d26-9e6b-5c0806d6635f.png)